Weak cartesian properties of simplicial sets: Introduction

 While these compositional properties may sound rather weak, we show in \Cref{acyclic_fillers,acyclicfiller} that they are sufficient to imply the existence of much more general fillers, namely fillers for all \emph{(directed) acyclic configurations}.
 Among the most basic instances of this is the consequence that any string of $1$-simplices of length $n$, as in the Segal condition, has an $n$-simplex filler.
 In general, these acyclic configurations are (directed) simplicial complexes characterized in \Cref{undirected_acyclic,directed_acyclic} in terms of combinatorial acyclicity conditions that are not homotopy invariant, but are closely related to notions of shellability and collapsibility in combinatorial topology.
 While our definition of directed combinatorial acyclicity is new, the undirected version has a long history in database theory~\cite{maier}.

 Finally, \Cref{sec:examples} concludes the paper with a presentation of some first examples of (inner) span complete simplicial sets unrelated to the bar construction examples considered in~\cite{weakly_cartesian}.
-We note in \Cref{kan_spans,qcat_innerspans} that Kan complexes are span complete and quasicategories are inner span complete, while neither converse is true.
+We note in \Cref{qcat_innerspans} that quasicategories are inner span complete, while the converse is not true.
 We then relate (inner) span completeness to the compositories and gleaves from~\cite{FF}, noting that some of the examples considered there are also span complete or inner span complete simplicial sets.
 This includes an inner span complete simplicial set of higher spans in any category, a span complete simplicial set where the $n$-simplices are joint probability distributions of $n+1$ random variables, and a closely related one in which they are the tables with $n+1$ columns in a relational database.